icerpc/icerpc-docs/pages/slice/language-guide/proxy-types.md

 When the generated code decodes a proxy from an incoming request payload, it produces by default a proxy with a null invoker.
-You can change this default behavior by configuring a [proxy factory][proxy-factory] in the [`ISliceFeature`][slice-feature] of your [incoming request features][incoming-request-features].
+You can change this default behavior by configuring a [proxy factory][proxy-factory] in the [ISliceFeature] of your [incoming request features][incoming-request-features].

-On the client side, when the generated code decodes a proxy from an incoming response payload, it gives this new proxy the invoker and [`SliceEncodeOptions`][encode-options] of the proxy that sent the request.
+On the client side, when the generated code decodes a proxy from an incoming response payload, it gives this new proxy the invoker and [SliceEncodeOptions] of the proxy that sent the request.
 As a result, you can make calls with this decoded proxy: it's ready to go.

-[csharp-service-address]: csharp:IceRpc.ServiceAddress
-[encode-options]: csharp:IceRpc.Slice.SliceEncodeOptions
 [incoming-request-features]: /icerpc/dispatch/incoming-request#request-features
 [invocation-pipeline]: /icerpc/invocation/invocation-pipeline
-[proxy-factory]: csharp:IceRpc.Slice.ISliceFeature#IceRpc_Slice_ISliceFeature_ProxyFactory
 [relative-service-address]: /icerpc/invocation/service-address#relative-service-address
 [service-address]: /icerpc/invocation/service-address

+[proxy-factory]: csharp:IceRpc.Slice.ISliceFeature#IceRpc_Slice_ISliceFeature_ProxyFactory
+[ServiceAddress]: csharp:IceRpc.ServiceAddress
+[SliceEncodeOptions]: csharp:IceRpc.Slice.SliceEncodeOptions
-[slice-feature]: csharp:IceRpc.Slice.ISliceFeature
+[ISliceFeature]: csharp:IceRpc.Slice.ISliceFeature